speechbrain/speechbrain/docs/tutorials/classification.rst

 =====================

 ..
-   Originally generated with https://gist.github.com/asumagic/19f9809480b62bfd16094fb5c844a564 but OK to edit in repo now
+   Originally generated with https://gist.github.com/asumagic/19f9809480b62bfd16094fb5c844a564 but OK to edit in repo now.
+   Please ensure for each tutorial that you are adding it to the hidden toctree at the end of the file!

-`Speech Classification from Scratch <classification/speech-classification-from-scratch.ipynb>`_
+`Speech Classification from Scratch <classification/speech-classification-from-scratch.html>`_
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 .. list-table::